sboesebeck/morphium/docs/poppydb.md

 naming each failed index - do not ignore it, a missing TTL index means that collection grows unbounded again.

+Restoring over an already-populated dataset (an in-process restore rather than a fresh start) makes the dump the source of truth: index definitions, TTL and capped bookkeeping of the replaced contents are discarded with the data they described, and whatever the dump carries is recreated in their place.
+Before 6.3.7 the pre-restore index state silently survived such a restore and kept answering queries for documents that no longer existed.

 When a dump directory is configured, the node also persists its Raft term and vote to `<dump-dir>/election-state.properties` and reads it back on startup - without it a restarted node returns at term 0 and adds to term churn during rolling restarts.
 A *missing* file is